The Ketogenic Diet, Insulin & Weight Loss

 What is the evidence?

 Is the ketogenic diet just another trend or is there science behind carbohydrate restriction?
-An ongoing 5-year clinical trial with Purdue University, Indiana University of Health (and other collaborators) just published their one-year outcomes in February, 2018.
+An ongoing 5-year clinical trial with Purdue University, the Indiana University of Health (and other collaborators) just published their one-year outcomes in February 2018.

 Summary of clinical trial participants

 - 465 patients from August 2015 to March 2016 (included 349 type 2 diabetics, the rest were pre-diabetic).

 - 87 patients elected to have “usual care”.